tiaradwiputri/time-series/quiz.md

 ## Assumption Checking Quiz

 7. To make sure that our forecasting model is reliable enough, what assumption should be checked in time series analysis?
- - [ ] Multicolinearity, Normality
+ - [ ] Multicolinearity, Autocorrelation
  - [ ] Autocorrelation, Normality
  - [ ] Linearity, Autocorrelation
- - [ ] Heteroscedasticity, Multicolinearity
+ - [ ] Heteroscedasticity, Autocorrelation

-8. Which of this following statement below is TRUE based on autocorrelation assumption?
+8. Which of this following statement below is TRUE based on autocorrelation assumption in time series object?
  - [ ] there are no autocorrelation in error so each error does not has relation
  - [ ] there are autocorrelation in error, so each error has relation
  - [ ] there are autocorrelation of each prediction data, so each predicted data has relation